nelo-crypto/nelo-crypto/README.md

 *Nelo Addresses (in development)* - An address manager to keep tabs on your wallets, along with contextual information.

-To read more about this Universal Premium Account visit the [official repo](https://github.com/nelo-crypto/nelo-universal-premium-account) with all the details.
+To read more about the Universal Premium Account visit the [official repo](https://github.com/nelo-crypto/nelo-universal-premium-account) with all the details.

 ## Other repositories